 In the Kitchen DIYs

 You don’t even have to be good in the kitchen to make this one work!
 Be on the lookout for cute bottles you can use.
-She mentions finding her glass bottles for a great price, but sometimes you can find an even better price at a thrift store or yard sale.
+For your best bargain on glass bottles, try the dollar store, thrift shops, and yard sales.

 A Few Shortcuts